bolin0812/Monitor_Effect_Size/README.md

 # Monitoring with Effect Size
-Evaluate statistical metrics and effect sizes in the context of measuring data drifts.
+Evaluate and apply various effect sizes in the context of measuring data drifts.
 <br/><br/>

 ## Precheck App